sbfnk/rbi.helpers/cran-comments.md

 A vignette is included, built locally using R.rsp as it depends on external software (LibBi) listed in the SystemRequirements.

 ## Submission comments

 This was previously on CRAN but archived because so was a dependency (rbi).
-The dependency is no longer archived, and we're therefore asking to please bring back this package.
+The dependency is no longer archived, and we're therefore asking to bring back this package.